Data protection & security

-The German government, represented by the Federal Office for Goods Transport (BAG), is responsible for the truck toll system, since it is a sovereign matter.
-As the operator of the toll system, Toll Collect is a subcontractor for BAG.
-In this statutorily defined role, Toll Collect implements the requirements of the German Federal Trunk Road Toll Act (BFStrMG) and the Truck Toll Regulation as well as the Federal Data Protection Act.
-As the client, BAG must define the requirements to be implemented and can issue instructions.
+The truck toll system is a sovereign task for which the Federal Republic of Germany, represented by the Federal Logistics and Mobility Office (BALM), is responsible.
+As the operator of the toll system, Toll Collect is a contractor of the BALM.
+In this legally defined role, Toll Collect implements the requirements set out in the German Federal Trunk Road Toll Act (BFStrMG) and the German Truck Toll Regulations (LKW-MautV) as well as the Federal Data Protection Act.
+As the contracting authority, the BALM must define requirements for implementation and can issue instructions.

 Within this framework, a data protection and security concept was already developed as part of the invitation to tender, which has since been updated and concretised with the development of the system.
 This data protection concept is continuously coordinated with the BALM and the Federal Commissioner for Data Protection as the responsible supervisory authority.
 It is the basis for implementing data protection requirements in operations.

 Permission to process data for the toll system is primarily derived from the BFStrMG and the LKW-MautV.
 However, the regulations not only permit data processing, but also stipulate strict purpose limitation and short deletion periods for the operator.
 Toll Collect processes data for the purpose of operating the toll system only within the scope of this legal permission.
 Only the data listed by law in Section 4 (3), Section 7 (2) and Section 8 BFStrMG and in the LKW-MautV are collected.
 This data is processed by the operator as a sovereign authorised party on behalf of the BALM strictly and in accordance with the data protection requirements exclusively for the legally intended purposes of toll collection.